Our Blog

 Wednesday, September 21st, 2022

 If you have Part D Medicare or a Medicare Advantage plan, it’s a good idea to review your drug coverage to make sure you’re getting the best bang for your buck – and your health.
 Open Enrollment, from Oct 15-Dec.
 7, is the period of the year when you can switch your plans.
-Certified counselors from the Medicare Medicaid Assistance Program (MMAP) at the Area Agency on Aging 1-B are taking appointments ...
+Certified counselors from the Medicare Medicaid Assistance Program (MMAP) at AgeWays are taking appointments to help review your plan, ...

 Continue Reading